Vman45/focal-postinstall-config/README.md

 # Things to do after installing Ubuntu 20.04

+## Rationale

+This document contains instructions I follow to configure my 2015 Macbook Pro after installing Ubuntu 20.04 Focal Fossa.
+While I like the default install, it doesn't quite have everything I want to have a comfortable environment.
+See screenshots directory to get a taste of the end result.

+## Instructions

 1. In settings, disable automatic display brightness adjustment

 1. Install pending automatic updates and reboot